Sitefinity/SitefinityResources/README.md

-SitefinityResources
+Progress Sitefinity CMS Resources
 ===================

-This repository contains an extract of Sitefinity's basic themes, workflows and templates.
+This repository contains an extract of the Sitefinity CMS basic themes, workflows and templates.
 For previous versions of the resources see the [Releases](https://github.com/Sitefinity-SDK/SitefinityResources/releases "SitefinityResources releases") page.
 (**Note** that the [workflow files](https://github.com/Sitefinity-SDK/SitefinityResources/tree/master/Workflows) are not archived, in order to allow easy comparison between [commits](https://github.com/Sitefinity-SDK/SitefinityResources/commits/master) via Github's online comparison tool).

 Also you can find the API Reference for Visual Studio's Help Viewer here: